xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 ```
 5.2.1  Items marked with ** were previously stripped from the OOAofOOA shipped
   in the bp.welcome plug-in, but they will no longer be stripped.
-5.2.2  The Instance package (marked XX above) is divided so that Verifier specific
+5.2.2  The Instance package is divided so that Verifier specific
-  IP is placed into a separate package which is then reserved as if it was marked
+  IP is placed into a separate package (Engine) which is then reserved.
+The
-  with an X. The elements left public will be Instance, Attribute Value, Link
+  elements left public will be Instance, Attribute Value, Link
   Participation and Link.
 The future possibility of pre-created events shall also
-  be supported, requiring Pending Event and Data Item Value to be left public.
-The Timer and
+  be supported, requiring Pending Event and Data Item Value to also be left public.
+The Timer,
-  Component Instance classes will also be made public.
+  Component Instance and Component Instance Container classes will also be made public.
 The new reserved
   package will be named Engine.
 The pruned Instance package will be published.

 5.3  The license files in the plug-ins that are put into xtuml/editor needs to be